The Benefits of Not Being Perfect

 Build stackable habits

-Stack new habits with current habits to help you build a process or lifestyle toward getting your goals.
+Stack new behaviors with current habits to help you build a process or lifestyle toward getting your goals.
+For example: "After I make my morning coffee, I’ll write one sentence in my journal," or "After I drop the kids off at school, I’ll walk for 5 minutes before heading home."

 Be flexible/ adaptable every day